108bots/threatmodel-as-code/README.md

 * Check in your threat model to your code repo, along with your other product artifacts.
 * Version it to track changes.
-* Diff it see how remediation has progressed or if issues design flaws were re-introduced.
+* Diff it to see how remediation has progressed or if design flaws were re-introduced.

 ## Example
 ![alt text](https://github.com/108bots/threatmodel-as-code/blob/master/tmac-example-uml.png)